 This baked goat cheese dip is made with just 4 ingredients!
 This creamy dip is perfect to serve with a toasted baguette for dipping.

 Are you ready for one of the easiest appetizers of all time?
 I laughed at how simple this was.
 At first, I felt a little silly for posting such a simple recipe, but I know you all love easy recipes as much as I do!
 This recipe is perfect when you’re having friends over and you want to spend more time catching up and less time preparing food.

 - Goat Cheese– Obviously you can’t make goat cheese dip without it!
 Look for a plain log of goat cheese without added flavors or herbs.

 - Marinara Sauce– I like Rao’s Tomato Basil which has a delicious flavor and no added sugar.

 - Baguette– I like a crusty French baguette, but you can also ciabatta or a sourdough baguette.
 Any kind of bread with a hearty, chewy crust will be perfect!

 - Olive Oil– Drizzling a little olive oil on the baguette helps create a deliciously crispy baguette that isn’t too dry.

 - Be sure to use a log of goat cheese, not goat cheese crumbles.
 Crumbled or shredded cheeses usually have anti-caking agents to keep the cheese from sticking together, which can alter the texture of this dish.

-- 4oz goat cheese (in a log, not crumbled)
+- 4oz goat cheese

 - 1 cup marinara sauce